Ojos del Salado: Ascents and debate on elevation

-In 1896, 1897 and 1903 the Chile-Argentina boundary commission identified a peak in the area and named it "Ojos del Salado"; according to a myth their "Ojos del Salado" was a much smaller mountain and the actual Ojos del Salado was their "Peak 'e'".
-The Polish climbers Justyn Wojsznis and Jan Szczepański from the Second Polish Andean Expedition reached the summit on February 26, 1937 and left a cairn (Note: Later Austrian climbers found out that the cairn was not located on the exact summit of Ojos del Salado.) but most of the maps and report they drafted were lost during World War II.
+In 1896, 1897 and 1903 the Chile–Argentina boundary commission identified a peak in the area and named it "Ojos del Salado"; according to a myth their "Ojos del Salado" was a much smaller mountain and the actual Ojos del Salado was their "Peak 'e.
+The Polish climbers Justyn Wojsznis and Jan Szczepański from the Second Polish Andean Expedition reached the summit on February 26, 1937 and left a cairn, (Note: Later Austrian climbers found out that the cairn was not located on the exact summit of Ojos del Salado.) but most of the maps and report they drafted were lost during World War II.

 After the Polish expedition, the mountain remained unclimbed until 1955, although expeditions went to its lower slopes and sometimes confused other peaks for Ojos del Salado.
 In that year an expedition from Tucumán ascended a mountain south of Ojos del Salado, which they mistook for the volcano.
 They stated that the peak may be higher than Aconcagua, which media reported as if it were proven fact.
 These measurements set off a debate whether Ojos del Salado was higher than Aconcagua and thus the highest summit of the Western Hemisphere, and drew attention to the mountain.
 Three separate Chilean, Argentine and Austrian parties went to Ojos del Salado in 1956; the Chilean party measured an elevation of 7084 m with a barometer, a value that was once again presented as proven by the press despite the unreliability of this technique.
-The Chilean party also claimed seeing the Argentine pampa and the Pacific Ocean from the summit.
+The Chilean party also claimed seeing the Argentine pampa to the east and the Pacific Ocean to the west from the summit.
 In 1957, the official elevation of Ojos del Salado was 6870 m according to Argentina and 6880 m according to Chile.

 The debate on the elevation and confusion about which mountain was Ojos del Salado and who climbed which peak prompted an expedition by the American Alpine Club in 1956.
-The expedition was hindered by bad weather conditions and a gust of wind stretching a measurement line may have almost frustrated the goal to determine the summit elevation of Ojos del Salado.
+The expedition was hindered by bad weather conditions, and a gust of wind stretching a measurement line may have almost frustrated the goal to determine the summit elevation of Ojos del Salado.
 The same party later used geodetic methods to establish the elevation of Ojos del Salado as 6885.5 ± 3 m and lower than the 6960 m high Aconcagua.
 In 1989, Francesco Santon of the University of Padua in Italy, with Argentine assistance, used GPS-based positioning to determine an elevation of 6900 ± 5 m.